ShubhaPokharel/Constructor/README.md

 It is not recommanded to allow modifications to the Static variables.

-If we use the final keyword in a variables, no modifications are allowed.
+If we use the 'final' keyword in a variable, no modifications are allowed.